Discovery Phase Students

 Class of 2018

 Welcome to the Discovery Phase Student Web Page.
-The information here will help you select and finalize your Discovery Project and will guide you through the subsequent requirements for Discovery.
-Please be sure to read through this entire page for important information as there have been significant changes from last year.
+The information here will help you select and finalize your Discovery Mentor and Project, and will guide you through the subsequent requirements for Discovery.
+Please be sure to read through this entire page for important information as there have been significant changes from the past.
 Many links to useful web sites or to documents for more information can be found throughout the text or listed below.

 The Discovery Phase is 5 months dedicated full time to research and related activities.
 Students participating in the MD/PhD, MD/MPH, MD/MSCR or MD/MS Bioethics programs at Emory do not participate in Discovery, as these dual degree programs fulfill their research requirements.
-Students participating in the MD/MBA program at Emory will do a modified form of Discovery that has been tailored for their interests and will involve a project relevant to both business and medicine.
-Students who wish to do another dual degree program, either at Emory or through another institution need to meet with the Discovery Director, Dr. Maureen Powers (email@example.com), to discuss the program and whether it meets Discovery requirements.
-All graduating students, regardless of program, will present their work at Research Day in April, 2019.
+Students participating in the MD/MBA program at Emory will do a modified form of Discovery that has been tailored for their program.
+Students who wish to do another dual degree program, either at Emory or through another institution need to meet with the Discovery Director, Dr. Maureen Powers (firstname.lastname@example.org), to discuss the program and whether it meets Discovery requirements.
+All graduating students, regardless of program, will present their work at Research Day in April, 2020.

 In recognition that scheduling of the final years of the SOM curriculum has become increasing complex, with competing needs for required and away rotations, beginning this year we have increased flexibility in arrangement of Discovery months.
 Students may distribute their time in one of three options: